-With the advance of the field, the application of MOFs has stressed their limitations, calling for enhanced thermal, mechanical, or hydrolytical stabilities and increasing levels of complexity.
-16,17 The chemistry of the SBU can be used to improve the thermodynamic stability and tune the chemical reactivity of MOFs.
-For instance, inorganic clusters based on tetravalent metals such as Ti(IV), Zr(IV), and Hf(IV) are less prone to hydrolysis due to strong M-O bonds.
-Among these metals, titanium is less toxic, more abundant, and redox active.
-Still, the synthesis of predesigned titanium frameworks from targeted SBUs remains very challenging due to the high reactivity of Ti salts, which generally lead to ill-defined amorphous phases under solvothermal conditions.
-On the other hand, complexity at the SBU can be achieved by the combination of two or more metals in heterometallic clusters for mixed-metal MOFs that can outperform their monometallic counterparts in different applications such as gas storage, separation, and heterogeneous catalysis.
-18,19 The intrinsic properties of Ti-MOFs make this possibility even more appealing, as high stability might be combined with a tailorable electronic structure, photoactivity, or chemical reactivity.
-However, the limitations of the chemistry of titanium are even more restrictive in this case and there is no straightforward route for their synthesis.
-The success of one-step synthesis relies on the use of metal ions with similar charges and ionic radii.
-The high polarizing power of Ti4+ prevents a direct reaction with other metals that would likely result in poor control over their distribution in the final material for the formation of segregated phases.
-In turn, incorporation of other metals into Ti-MOFs by postsynthetic exchange would be inadequate due to the high stability of Ti-O coordination bonds, whereas the incorporation of Ti4+ in preformed materials would not allow for complete metal replacement and lacks control over the positioning of titanium atoms in the structure, 20 which can result in a spurious deposition of metal oxide coatings.21
+With the advance of the field, the application of MOFs has stressed their limitations calling for enhanced thermal, mechanical or hydrolytical stabilities and increasing levels of complexity.^{16,17} The chemistry of the SBU can be used to improve the thermodynamic stability and tune the chemical reactivity of MOFs.
+For instance, inorganic clusters based on tetravalent metals like Ti, Zr, Hf(IV) are less prone to hydrolysis due to strong M-O bonds.
+Compared to these metals, titanium is less toxic, more abundant and redox active.
+Still, the synthesis of pre-designed titanium frameworks from targeted SBUs remains very challenging due to the high reactivity of Ti salts, which generally lead to ill-defined amorphous phases in solvothermal conditions.
+On the other hand, complexity at the SBU can be achieved by the combination of two or more metals in heterometallic clusters for mixed-metal MOFs that can outperform their monometallic counterparts in different applications like gas storage, separation or heterogeneous catalysis.18,19 The intrinsic properties of Ti-MOFs make this possibility even more appealing as high-stability might be combined with tailorable electronic structure, photoactivity or chemical reactivity.
+However, the limitations to the chemistry of titanium are even more restrictive in this case and there is no straightforward route for their synthesis.
+The success of one-step synthesis relies on the use of metal ions with similar charge and ionic radii.
+The high polarizing power of Ti+4 prevents direct reaction with other metals that would likely result in poor control over their distribution in the final material for the formation of segregated phases.
+In turn, incorporation of other metals to Ti-MOFs by postsynthetic exchange would be inadequate due to the high stability of Ti-O coordination bonds whereas the incorporation of Ti+4 to pre-formed materials would not allow for complete metal replacement and lacks control over the positioning of titanium atoms in the structure,20 which can result in spurious deposition of metal oxide coatings.21

-We report an unprecedented methodology for the synthesis of heterometallic titanium frameworks amenable to the principles of reticular chemistry.
-Instead of relying on the serendipitous discovery of mixed-metal clusters by trial and error, we use MOF crystals to direct the formation of SBUs with variable connection points by transmetalation reactions at 65 °C. The combination of hard and soft metals in the heterometallic nodes of MUV-10 (MUV, Materials of Universidad de Valencia) enables controlled metal exchange in soft positions while the structural integrity is retained.
-The offset in the coordination geometry upon metal replacement generates a thermodynamically metastable state that evolves into the formation of SBUs of decreased nuclearity and dependent on the metal incorporated.
+We report an unprecedented methodology for the synthesis of heterometallic titanium-frameworks amenable to the principles of reticular chemistry.
+Instead of relying in the serendipitous discovery of mixed-metal clusters by trial and error, we use MOF crystals to direct the formation of SBUs with variable connection points by transmetalation reactions at low temperature.
+The combination of hard and soft metals in the heterometallic nodes of MUV-10 (MUV, Materials of Universidad de Valencia) enables controlled metal exchange in soft positions whilst retaining structural integrity.
+The offset in the coordination geometry upon metal replacement generates a thermodynamic metastable state that evolves into the formation of SBUs of decreased nuclearity and dependent on the metal incorporated.
 The structural information encoded in the newly formed SBUs drives the formation of bipartite nets compatible with the connectivity of the organic linker originally present in the crystal.
-This metalinduced topological transformation is a dynamic phenomenon and can be controlled with time until complete transformation of the material.
+This metal-induced topological transformation is a dynamic phenomenon and can be controlled with time until complete transformation of the material.